 In 2005, Law and Politics first published Super Lawyers, which lists the top 5 percent of lawyers as nominated by their peers.
 Greg has been named to the list of Super Lawyers year after year.

 Valley Magazine honored Greg in 2008 as one of the top 25 lawyers in “the valley,” which includes Santa Clarita, Lancaster, Palmdale and the San Fernando Valley from North Hollywood to Calabasas.
 He was the only personal injury lawyer included on the list.
 He was also named by Law Dragon as one of the 3000 leading lawyers in America.
 Martindale Hubbell has awarded Greg its AV rating, which is reserved for only those lawyers who have demonstrated to their peers exceptionally high ethical standards and legal abilities.
 Martindale Hubbell has also listed Greg in its prestigious publication “Preeminent Lawyers in America.”
-He has been a life member in the Million Dollar Advocates Forum for more than 30 years.
+He has been a life member in the Million Dollar Advocates Forum for more than 30 years and recently been accepted as a member of the National Trial Lawyers: Top 100.

 The knowledge Greg gains in each unique case is very fulfilling.
 These cases have included police brutality, security guard negligence, defective tires (tread separation), defective sporting goods (including trampolines, gymnastic mats, bicycles, off-road and street motorcycles, bicycle, motorcycle and equestrian helmets, free-standing basketball hoops), swimming pools, Jacuzzi drains, defective automobiles, home wall heaters, in-wall murphy beds, childrens’ toys, and propane tank explosions, to mention a few.